Steamed Maryland Blue Crabs

 It's illegal for recreational crabbers to possess any form of a female crab.
 This includes hard females, egg bearing females, peeler crabs or soft shells.

-In order to determine whether you have a male or female crab inspect the crab’s apron.
+In order to determine whether you have a male or female crab you must inspect the crab’s apron.
 Turn the crab upside down, if you notice a triangular or rounded shape, those are females.
 If the underside of the crab has a long and lean apron that resembles the letter “T,” those are males.
 You will see an example of a male crab in the video below.

 Before heading out to catch some crabs this season, check out the Department of Natural Resources website for more information regarding crabbing season and the associated rules and regulations.